seven5/seven5/for_the_impatient.md

 {% endhighlight %}

 You'll note that all the types must come from the seven5 definitions, such as `seven5.String255`.
 This is to ease the translation between Go, Json, SQL, and Dart.
 The set of types that can be used is *severely* restricted to prevent any confusion over the type mappings.
+Note that this restriction applies _only_ to wire types, not implementation types.
+Implementation types are usually called _resource types_ in _Seven5_ and typically are named `FooResource` if they are the implementation of the wire type `Foo`.

 #### The generated dart code